liferay/liferay-docs/develop/tutorials/articles/110-portlets/02-liferay-soy-portlet/01-creating-a-soy-portlet.markdown

 and that's the default view of the application.
-When the `init` method is called, the initialization parameters you specify are read and used to direct rendering to the default template.Throughout this framework, you can render a different view(Soy template) by setting the `mvcRenderCommandName` parameter of the `PortletURL` to the soy template like this:
+When the `init` method is called, the initialization parameters you specify are read and used to direct rendering to the default template.
+Throughout this framework, you can render a different view(Soy template) by setting the `mvcRenderCommandName` parameter of the `PortletURL` to the soy template like this: